Nier: Automata: Crossovers

 In October 2018, 2B was announced as a playable guest character DLC for Bandai Namco's fighting game Soulcalibur VI.
 Released on December 19, the DLC includes unique weapons and abilities, and an alternative white variation called "2P".
 Due to the inverted color scheme of 2B when playing as a second player, the name "2P" was adopted as a wordplay on "player two".
 Yoko Taro suggested the "P" stands for Panasonic.
-Characters from Nier: Automata were incorporated into a content patch for Shadowbringers.
+Characters from Nier: Automata were incorporated into a content patch for Final Fantasy XIV: Shadowbringers.
 The scenario, which is titled YoRHa: Dark Apocalypse, was outlined by Yoko and given to other writers.
 The three episodes of YoRHa: Dark Apocalypse are "The Copied Factory", "The Puppets' Bunker", and "The Tower at Paradigm’s Breach".
-DLC costumes and promotional appearances based on the characters of Nier: Automata have also appeared in third-party games Gravity Rush 2 (2017), Star Ocean: Anamnesis (2018), Phantasy Star Online 2 (2020), Fall Guys (2020), PUBG: Battlegrounds (2022), Tom Clancy's Rainbow Six Siege (2022), Naraka: Bladepoint (2023), Goddess of Victory: Nikke (2023), Granblue Fantasy Versus: Rising (2023), Stellar Blade (2024) and The First Descendant (2025).
+DLC costumes and promotional appearances based on the characters of Nier: Automata have also appeared in multiple third-party console and mobile games.

+Legacy

+A fan project to translate the graphics of Nier: Automata to Vulkan was started by Philip Rebohle in 2017 to get the game running smoothly on Linux.
+His success in January 2018 led to the offer of a contract with Valve, as it became apparent that his Vulkan interface could be used more broadly to run games on Linux.
+The project evolved into DXVK and is today integral to Proton, Valve's compatibility layer used to play Windows games on the Steam Deck and Steam Machine, as well as more generally for Steam games on Linux.